What does Reiki feel like during the session?

 Relaxation is most commonly reported—both in the session and after.
 Other common outcomes are feeling lighter, unburdened, less pain, well-rested, more balanced, and easy going.
 Positive effects take place on all levels—physical, mental, emotional and spiritual and last for days, weeks and for some even longer.

 Rarely, we may feel a bit down, moody or have physical symptoms such as a headache or tiredness indicating a healing reaction.
 Generally, this cycle of processing and release resolves within a couple of days as we shift into a state much better than before the Reiki treatment.
 If you experience any discomfort, please remember this is actually a positive sign that much healing is taking place.
+Contact your practitioner if you are concerned.

 When should I make a follow-up appointment?